psx95/RotateScreen/README.md

 # RotateScreen
-App Developed to force change orientation of Devices with faulty orientation sensors.
+App Developed fix orientation of Devices with faulty orientation sensors.
-Provides option to force Orientation change of the device.
+Provides option to force Orientation change to either portrait or landscape of the device.
+Comes in handy when the orientation sensor stops responding to physical movements.